m-eshan/Minigit/README.md

 - Commit history browsing
 - Status, diff, checkout, branch, and merge actions
 - A desktop GUI that makes the version-control flow easy to use
+- A compact systems-style implementation of Git-like behavior

 ## Quick Demo